 All you need to do to make this black beans recipe is combine well-rinsed beans, water to cover, and a bit of salt in a large pot.
 Bring to a boil, then reduce the heat to a rolling simmer, and simmer with the lid off for 40-60 minutes.

-Well consider me humbled - although this technique has among the longest cooking times, it's easy, hands off, and the result was beautifully cooked black beans.
+Although this technique has among the longest cooking times, it's easy and hands-off, and the result is beautifully cooked black beans.

-Making dried black beans in your slow cooker is by far the slowest (duh!) cooking technique.
-However, it is hands off, and all you need to do is add the water, beans, and salt - then set it and forget it for 4-6 hours.
+If you're wondering how to cook dried black beans in the CrockPot, I've got good news for you - making beans in your slow cooker is by far the slowest (duh!) cooking technique.
+However, it is hands-off, and all you need to do is add the water, beans, and salt - then set it and forget it for 4-6 hours.

 Black Bean Conversions and Yield